lightninglabs/pool/README.md

 capital on the network, and also allow new participants to easily identify where their capital is most needed.

-Amongst several other uses cases, the LLM allows a new participant in the network to easily _boostrap_ their ability to receive funds by paying only a percentage of the total amount of inbound funds acquired.
+Amongst several other uses cases, the Pool allows a new participant in the network to easily _boostrap_ their ability to receive funds by paying only a percentage of the total amount of inbound funds acquired.
 As an example, a node could acquire 100 million satoshis (1000 units, more on that below) for 100,000